hapijs/joi/API.md

 #### `string.max(limit, [encoding])`

 Specifies the maximum number of string characters where:
-- `limit` - the maximum number of string characters allowed.
+- `limit` - the maximum number of string characters allowed or a reference.
 - `encoding` - if specified, the string length is calculated in bytes using the provided encoding.

 ```js
 const schema = Joi.string().max(10);
 ```

-It can also be a reference to another field.

 ```js
 const schema = Joi.object({